 2) Lesson 1: the rainbow’s colors

 - I use the same rhyme at the beginning of each lesson.
-This is the spring poem included at the end of the spring mini-book.
+This is the Spring poem included at the end of the spring book.
 You can use the A4-sized version of the poem included in the bundle too.

-While reciting, add gestures and sounds illustrating the key words.
-Since this is the 1st time, also show the related pictures of the key words (from the spring mini-book or from real photos you printed).
+While reading or singing, add gestures and sounds illustrating the key words.
+Since this is the 1st time, you can also show the related pictures of the key words (from the spring book or from real photos you printed).

 Activity 3: Rainbow’s Mini-experiment

-Introduce the lesson by reading the page 2 of the rainbow printable, explaining when we see a rainbow in the sky.
+Introduce the lesson by reading the page 2 of the rainbow printable worksheet, explaining when we see a rainbow in the sky.

 Then, make a fun mini-experiment to create a rainbow.
 There are several ways to get a rainbow, please see this wikiHow page** to choose the experience you prefer.

 Describe what you see, name the colors in Arabic clearly so the children listen and watch at the same time.
 If you need help to tell the colors, the page 3 of the rainbow printable worksheet will help you.